gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Speakig of which," Special Leaf said,
 "Do you mind if we try an experiment?"
-He rolled up his right sleeve and detached the silver sonic clamped around his arm.
+He reached into his pocket and pulled out a palm-sized glass hemisphere.

-"What am I supposed to do with this?"
+"What am I supposed to do with it?"
 Sindy asked as he held it out to her.

 "Just take it,"